Wright-Shawn/Waveframe-v4.0/README.md

 Waveframe V4.0 draws inspiration from prior theoretical and emergent-gravity work:

-• T. Jacobson — *“Thermodynamics of Spacetime: The Einstein Equation of State”* (1995)
+- T. Jacobson — *“Thermodynamics of Spacetime: The Einstein Equation of State”* (1995)
-• E. Verlinde — *“Emergent Gravity and the Dark Universe”* (2016)
+- E. Verlinde — *“Emergent Gravity and the Dark Universe”* (2016)
-• T. Padmanabhan — *“Gravitation: Foundations and Frontiers”* (2010)
+- T. Padmanabhan — *“Gravitation: Foundations and Frontiers”* (2010)
-• M. Matsueda — *“Emergent Spacetime and Holographic Entropy”* (2014)
+- M. Matsueda — *“Emergent Spacetime and Holographic Entropy”* (2014)
-• S. Gao — *“A Critique of Entropic Gravity”* (2010)
+- S. Gao — *“A Critique of Entropic Gravity”* (2010)
+- M. Müller — *“Law without Law: From Observer States to Physics via Algorithmic Information Theory”* (2020)
+- B. Czech — *“Tensor Networks for Entanglement Evolution”* (2015)
+- S. Carroll — *“Why Is There Something, Rather Than Nothing?”* (2018)
+- C. Bény — *“Emergent Spacetime from Quantum Information Geometry”* (2015)
+- L. Smolin — *“Time Reborn: From the Crisis in Physics to the Future of the Universe”* (2013)

 Waveframe attempts to formalize and extend these ideas into a falsifiable cosmological theory based on entropy and observation.